pchudzik/blog.pchudzik.com/content/post/2017/immutable-dto.md

 }
 {{</highlight>}}

-When I first saw when immutable entity with @RequiredArgsConstructor is properly deserialized from json I was really surprised and had one of those wtf moments "how it's working? how is it working?"
-Then I setup few brakpoints and finally figured out what's going on and how it's working :)
+When I first saw when an immutable entity with @RequiredArgsConstructor is properly deserialized from JSON I was really surprised and had one of those wtf moments "how it's working? how is it working?"
+Then I setup few breakpoints and finally figured out what's going on and how it's working :)

 [source code](https://github.com/pchudzik/blog-example-immutable-dto)